Jbleezy/BO2-Reimagined/README.md

 * Fixed Mystery Box floating in the sky at the start of the game

 ### Tranzit
+* Added AN-94 wallbuy at Town
 * Added PDW-57 wallbuy at Bus Depot
-* Added AN-94 wallbuy at Town
 * Added SVU-AS wallbuy at Cornfield
+* Added PHD Flopper at Tunnel
 * Added Mystery Box at Tunnel
 * Added Mystery Box at Cornfield
 * Power switch, Pack-a-Punch, and Diner hatch automatically crafted